<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-PK7F9B3" height="0" width="0" style="display:none;visibility:hidden"></iframe>

 In GraphQL you can run multiple queries or mutations in one request using GraphQL aliases.

 GraphQL servers expose a type safe GraphQL schema.
-You can download it in IDL or JSON syntax and use it with Relay Modern or other tools.
+You can download it in SDL syntax and use it with Relay Modern or other tools.

 Tips And Tricks: The GraphQL Playground